cwlroda/3DFeatNet/Readme.md

 --plugins=./TensorRT/ops/grouping/build/libPointNetGroupingOps.so \
 --plugins=./TensorRT/ops/sign/build/libSignOps.so
 ```
-It should output something like `PASSED TensorRT.trtexec [TensorRT v8001]`.
+It should output something like `&&&& PASSED TensorRT.trtexec [TensorRT v8001]...`.

 ## Running inference in TensorRT